PgBiel/elembic/src/types/base.typ

     ()
   }

-  // Match built-in behavior by only folding option(T) if T can fold and the inner isn't explicitly none/auto let fold = if typeinfos.len() == 2 and typeinfos.at(1).fold != none {
+  // Match built-in behavior by only folding option(T) or smart(T) if T can fold and the inner isn't explicitly none/auto let fold = if typeinfos.len() == 2 and typeinfos.at(1).fold != none {
     let other-typeinfo = typeinfos.at(1)
     let other-fold = other-typeinfo.fold